Sign In / Sign Out

 Develop your unique artistic vision in painting and position yourself to successfully engage with the larger global art community by studying with the highly respected faculty in the painting program at ASU.

-Students declare their BFA concentration at the time of their ASU admission.
-Following admission, if a student wishes to change their BFA concentration, they may meet with their School of Art academic advisor.
+Students declare their Bachelor of Fine Arts concentration at the time of their ASU admission.
+Following admission, if a student wishes to change their Bachelor of Fine Arts concentration, they may meet with their School of Art academic advisor.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.